drkmenon/knotes/_book/index.md

 # About {-}

-This is a   **compilation of  notes and thoughts which I have build up over the years**.
-This mainly include topics related to Biometry, Orthopaedics, Medical education and general experiences.
+This compilation represents a collection of notes and insights I have gathered over the years, primarily focusing on topics related to Biometry, Orthopaedics, Medical Education, Health economics and my general experiences in the field.
+It serves as a reflection of my journey and learning in these areas, encapsulating both the technical aspects of these subjects and the practical experiences I have encountered.

 ## Contents {-}